 So, how much do solar panels cost per square foot?
 Well, this is not always a straightforward situation as many of us might want it to be.

 The cost of solar panel installation is influenced by various factors.
-For example, you might want to look at the size of your house and its energy needs, location, solar panel brand, etc. Labor costs will also determine your total installation costs as some professionals might be more expensive than others.
+For example, you might want to look at the size of your house and its energy needs, location, solar panel brand, etc. Labor costs will also determine your total installation costs, as some professionals might be more expensive than others.

+This means that even with the cost of a solar panel, so many other things influence the overall installation costs.
 Generally, the average solar panel installation cost ranges between $10,626 and $26,460, after tax credit.
-These are costs for a system between 6kW to 12Kw, which is capable to power most average homes.
+These are costs for a system between 6kW to 12Kw, capable of powering most average homes.

 As for the return on investment, it takes between 7 and 12 years to cover that cost.
 This is considering that solar energy will help you save $600 to $2,000 annually on electricity costs.